SkymindIO/skil-clients/javascript/docs/DefaultApi.md

 <a name="predictwithpreprocessjson"></a>
 # **predictwithpreprocessjson**
-> JsonArrayResponse predictwithpreprocessjson(body, deploymentName, modelName)
+> JsonArrayResponse predictwithpreprocessjson(body, deploymentName, versionName, modelName)

 Preprocesses the input and run inference on it and returns it as a JsonArrayResponse